Quotient-Space Diffusion Models: Methods

 \subsection{Special Case: the Shape Space}

-The abstract results in the previous section give the direction for practical implementation.
-In this subsection, we focus on the space of 3-dimensional coordinates of $N$ points under the symmetry defined by the special Euclidean group $\SE(3)$, composed of the 3-dimensional translation group and the 3-dimensional rotation $\SO(3)$.
-By definition, an element of this space is structured as $\bfxx := (\xxv^{(1)}, \cdots, \xxv^{(N)})$, where each $\xxv^{(n)} \in \bbR^3$, and the $\SE(3)$ group acts on $\bfxx$ by translating and rotating each $\xxv^{(n)}$.
-Since the translation group is not compact, there does not exist a translational invariant distribution.
-We (as well as many others~\citep{yim2023se,lin2024equivariant}) hence represent the quotient space with respect to this group by considering the center-of-mass(CoM)-free subspace $\clM:=\{\bfxx\in\bbR^{3N} \mid \frac{1}{N} \sum_{n=1}^N \xxv^{(n)}=\zrov\}$, and consider the $\SO(3)$ action on it.\footnote{Technically, to guarantee proper structures, $\clM$ needs to exclude a negligible subset; see \appxref{r3N-se3-construction}.} The resulting quotient space $\clQ:=\clM/\SO(3)$, as the concrete construction for $\bbR^{3N}/\SE(3)$, is a smooth manifold under certain conditions (\appxref{r3N-se3-construction}).
-Each element in $\clQ$ represents $N$-point configurations that are equivalent under altogether translation and rotation; therefore, $\clQ$ is regarded as the ``shape space'' reflecting the intrinsically different states of the $N$ points.
-Now we can develop the correspondence between the diffusion process in $\clM$ (\eqnref{original-sde}) and the its horizontal lift from the quotient space projection (\eqnref{lifted-sde}).
-The results are summarized in the following theorem.
+The general abstract constructions can be specified and give instructions to the motivating and representative case of molecular structure generation, where $\clM$ is the space of concatenated vectors of 3-dimensional coordinates of $N$ points, and $\clG$ is the special Euclidean group $\SE(3)$ composed of the 3-dimensional translation group $\bbT(3)$ and rotation group $\SO(3)$, representing \emph{rigid-body movements}.
+An element of $\clM$ is structured as $\bfxx := [\xxv^{(1)}, \cdots, \xxv^{(N)}]$ (compactly, $[\xxv^{(n)}]_n$), where each $\xxv^{(n)} \in \bbR^3$, and the $\SE(3)$ group acts on $\bfxx$ by translating and rotating each $\xxv^{(n)}$.

+Since $\bbT(3)$ is not compact, there does not exist a translational invariant distribution.
+We (as well as many others \citep{yim2023se,lin2024equivariant}) hence represent the quotient space with respect to $\bbT(3)$ by the center-of-mass(CoM)-free subspace $\bbR^{3N}_\CoM := \{\bfxx\in\bbR^{3N} \mid \frac{1}{N} \sum_{n=1}^N \xxv^{(n)}=\zrov\}$, and consider the $\SO(3)$ action on its ``purified'' version $\bbR^{3N}_\CoMcirc$ (removing negligible degenerate cases; see \appxref{r3N-se3-construction}).
+The resulting quotient space $\clQ := \bbR^{3N}_\CoMcirc/\SO(3)$, as the concrete construction for $\bbR^{3N}/\SE(3)$, is a smooth manifold.
+Each element in $\clQ$ represents $N$-point configurations that are equivalent under rigid-body movements; therefore, $\clQ$ is regarded as the ``\emph{shape space}'' reflecting essentially different $N$-point configurations that differ by deformations.
+As the manifold $\bbR^{3N}_\CoMcirc$ can be embedded in a Euclidean space, and structures of $\SO(3)$ are well-established (\appxref{r3N-se3-construction}), we can derive the explicit expressions for the lifted quotient-space diffusion process (\eqnref{lifted-sde}):